WHAT SMALL EMPLOYERS SHOULD LOOK OUT FOR AS THE END OF 2018 IS APPROACHING

-Watch for this Notice in your mailbox and forward it to your payroll service provider when you receive it to keep away from penalties assessed by the state for paying taxes at a wrong rate.
+Watch for this Notice in your mailbox and forward it to your payroll service provider when you receive it.
+This will help keep you away from penalties assessed by the state for paying taxes at a wrong rate.

-In light of the new developments in the immigration laws, U.S. Immigration and Customs Enforcement (ICE) recently announced it would establish a new “Employer Compliance Inspection Center” to substantially increase the audits of I-9 (Employment Eligibility Verification) forms.
+In light of the new developments in the immigration laws, U.S. Immigration and Customs Enforcement (ICE) recently announced it would establish a new “Employer Compliance Inspection Center.”
+This will substantially increase the audits of I-9 (Employment Eligibility Verification) forms.

-Other agencies such as the Department of Homeland Security, Immigrant and Employee Rights Section of the Department of Justice, and the Department of Labor may also demand to inspect your Employees’ I-9 Forms
+Therefore, other agencies, such as the Department of Homeland Security, Immigrant and Employee Rights Section of the Department of Justice, and the Department of Labor, may also demand to inspect your Employees’ I-9 Forms.

-The US Citizenship and Immigration Services (USCIS) requires employers to have a completed I-9 form on file for every new hire within 3 days of the date of hire.
+The US Citizenship and Immigration Services (USCIS) requires employers to have a completed I-9 form on file for every new hire.
+This must be done within 3 days of the date of hire.

-Note that the I-9 forms should always be filed separately from personnel files and active employees should always have a Form I-9 on file.
+Note that the I-9 forms should always be filed separately from personnel files.
+Active employees should always have a Form I-9 on file.

 Retain your Form I-9 files in 3 separate sections: